designedmind/2017/multiple-drafts-overview.md

 > Everybody agrees that this idea [the Cartesian Theatre] is totally wrong.

 This methodological consensus is problematic, because it hinders progress towards a materialist understanding of consciousness.
-This is the central problem with _Consciousness Explained_; by resisting anything Cartesian in flavour, it misses a key opportunity to complete Dennett's functionalist picture and produce a full account of the "core features" of phenomenal consciousness, such as qualia and introspection.
+Indeed, it is the central problem with _Consciousness Explained_; by being wary of anything Cartesian in flavour, it misses a key opportunity to complete Dennett's functionalist picture and produce a full account of the "core features" of phenomenal consciousness, such as qualia and introspection.

 So what exactly is the materialist's problem with the Cartesian Theatre?
-It is not simply the threat of infinite regress (explaining conscious agency requires positing an "inner" conscious agent, and so on _ad infinitum_).
-As long as any posited inner agent is strictly simpler than the agent which contains it, such a regress will terminate.
-Indeed, Dennett's theories, and related positions such as Lycan's "homuncular functionalism" ([Lycan, 1987]()), propose exactly such a decomposition of the self into strictly smaller proto-selves.
+There is of course the immediate worry about infinite regress (explaining conscious agency requires positing an "inner" conscious agent, and so on _ad infinitum_).
+However, as long as any posited inner agent is strictly simpler than the agent which contains it, infinite regress is avoided.
+Indeed Dennett's own theories, and related positions such as Lycan's "homuncular functionalism" ([Lycan, 1987]()), propose exactly such a decomposition of the self into strictly smaller proto-selves.

 Rather, the problem with the Cartesian Theatre, at least for Dennett, seems to be with the idea of a _consciousness gateway_, a special